BeMonkAI/MonkAI_agent_private/README.md

 <p style="font-family: Arial, sans-serif; font-size: 16px; color: #555;">

-Initialization: The system is initialized by creating instances of AgentManager and MonkaiAgentCreator.
-The AgentManager is configured with a client, agent creators, context variables, and streaming and debugging options.
+Initialization: The system is initialized by creating instances of `AgentManager` and `MonkaiAgentCreator`.
+The `AgentManager` is configured with a client, agent creators, context variables, and streaming and debugging options.

-User Interaction: The main loop, async_run_mydemo_loop function in the demo.py file, prompts for user input and adds the message to the message list.
-The AgentManager processes the user's message by calling its run method.
+User Interaction: The main loop, `async_run_mydemo_loop` function in the `demo.py` file, prompts for user input and adds the message to the message list.
+The `AgentManager` processes the user's message by calling its `run` method.

-Response Processing: The AgentManager's run method sends the message to the client, interacting with the configured agent.
+Response Processing: The AgentManager's `run` method sends the message to the client, interacting with the configured agent.
 The agent's response is processed and displayed to the user.

 </p>